codylindley/hippojs/README.md

 hippo().add()
 hippo().last()
 hippo().first()
-hippo().ancestors() //create new set containg all ancestors elements hippo().descendants() //create new set containg all descendants elements hippo().parents() //create new set, containg all parents elements *hippo().childs() //create new set, containg all first child elements hippo().nextSiblings() //create a new set, containg all next sibling elements hippo().prevSiblings() //create a new set, containg all previous sibling elements hippo().siblings() //create a new set, containg all sibling elements hippo().clone()
+hippo().ancestors() //create new set containing all ancestors elements hippo().descendants() //create new set containing all descendants elements hippo().parents() //create new set, containing all parents elements *hippo().childs() //create new set, containing all first child elements hippo().nextSiblings() //create a new set, containing all next sibling elements hippo().prevSiblings() //create a new set, containing all previous sibling elements hippo().siblings() //create a new set, containing all sibling elements hippo().clone()
 ```
 ###### Hippo() Attribute Methods